There’s an ongoing war in Sudan, and it’s ruining the lives of the women who live there.

 Several sources have claimed that women and girls have been raped in front of their families, this is a tactic that is sadly not unique to Sudan, but has been reported across numerous conflicts, for decades.
 The motivation is to assert power over a people and destroy their social fabric through a drive to shame and humiliate a community.
 The UN reported last year that sexual violence and rape in conflicts increased a staggering 50% on from 2022, spread across 21 situations of concern globally.

 Many women are also taking their lives in Sudan after their husbands, fathers, or brothers have been killed in the conflict.
-For many women, in an accutely patriarchal society like Sudan, the protection of male family members is often their main form of security and option for leading a relatively safe life.
+For many women, in an acutely patriarchal society like Sudan, the protection of male family members is often their main form of security and option for leading a relatively safe life.

 Testimonies from people living in conflict zones in Sudan describe women being fearful of leaving the house, women and girls being abducted and forced into sexual slavery, and a perpetual threat of rape.